Equatorial ascendant

-In astrology, the Equatorial Ascendant, or the East Point, is the sign and degree rising over the Eastern Horizon at the Earth's equator at any given time.
-In the celestial sphere it corresponds to the intersection of the ecliptic with a great circle containing the celestial poles and the East point of the horizon.
+In astrology, the equatorial ascendant, or the East point, is the sign and degree rising over the Eastern Horizon at the Earth's equator at any given time.
+In the celestial sphere it corresponds to the intersection of the ecliptic with a great circle containing the ecliptic poles and the East point of the horizon.

 Calculation

 Equations derived from spherical trigonometry allow for the conversion from equatorial coordinates to ecliptic coordinates.
 As points in the ecliptic have no latitude (β=0º) and the East point of the horizon has a right ascension 6h higher than that of the meridian (or 90º more in hour angle), the equation that determines East Point's longitude can be written as:

-EPEP

 where $\theta_{\rm L}$ is the local sidereal time and $\varepsilon$ is the obliquity of the ecliptic.
 The equation can also be derived from the Ascendant at the equator ($\phi$=0º).